Licensing reforms

 The reforms will be rolled out gradually and include:

-• changes to licence conditions from late 2025 that will replace the requirement to submit an Annual Return with near real-time reporting of non-compliances
+• changes to licence conditions from early 2026 that will replace the requirement to submit an Annual Return with near real-time reporting of non-compliances

 • retaining a simplified Annual Return process for load-based licence holders